redox-os/book/src/boot-process.md

 ## Boot Loader

-The boot loader source can be found in `cookbook/recipes/bootloader/source` after a successful build or [here](https://gitlab.redox-os.org/redox-os/bootloader).
+The boot loader source can be found in `cookbook/recipes/bootloader/source` after a successful build or in the [Boot Loader](https://gitlab.redox-os.org/redox-os/bootloader) repository.

 ### BIOS Boot